Effects of water pollution.

 Disruption of food-chains

 Pollution disrupts the natural food chain as well.
 Pollutants such as lead and cadmium are eaten by tiny animals.
 Later, these animals are consumed by fish and shellfish, and the food chain continues to be disrupted at all higher levels.

-Eventually, humans are affected by this process as well.
-People can get diseases such as hepatitis by eating seafood that has been poisoned.
-In many poor nations, there is always outbreak of cholera and diseases as a result of poor drinking water treatment from contaminated waters.
+Eventually, humans are affected by this process too.
+People can get diseases such as hepatitis by eating seafood that has been contaminated.
+In many poor regions, there is frequently an outbreak of cholera and diseases as a result of poor drinking water treatment from contaminated waters.
 Did you read about the water contamination in Flint, Michigan, USA?
 Read here.

 Destruction of ecosystems